Charn: History

-As Jadis leads the children through the decaying palace, she describes the cruelty of Charn and its leaders.
+As Jadis leads the children through the crumbling palace, she describes the cruelty of Charn and its leaders.
 She points out dungeons and torture chambers to them and recounts that her great-grandfather once invited seven hundred nobles to a banquet and slaughtered them all, "before they had drunk their fill," for "they had rebellious thoughts."

 When the children finally see the full extent of the city from the balcony of the royal palace, it extends as far as the eye can see in any direction, as if covering the entire world.
-It is described as being full of pyramids, bridges, palaces, and towers with a great river that had once run through it that has since turned to dust.
-Jadis recalls viewing the city while it was full of life, quoting: "It is silent now.
+It is described as being full of pyramids, bridges, palaces, and towers, with a great river that had long since turned to dust.
+Jadis recalls viewing the city while it was full of life: "It is silent now.
 But I have stood here when the whole air was full of the noises of Charn; the trampling of feet, the creaking of wheels, the cracking of the whips and the groaning of slaves, the thunder of chariots, and the sacrificial drums beating in the temples.
 I have stood here (but that was near the end) when the roar of battle went up from every street and the river of Charn ran red."